Don’t Let Summertime Accidents Rain on Your Parade or Leave You Injured in NJ.

 Here, our personal injury lawyers unpack the most common summertime accidents and injuries, as well as what you can do to pursue justice and financial compensation if your summer accident in New Jersey was otherwise preventable but for the negligent actions of another person or party.
-If you have questions or are wondering if you may have a viable lawsuit seeking damages for your injuries, contact Kamensky, Cohen, and Riechelson at our law office in Trenton to speak with an attorney on our staff.
+If you have questions or are wondering if you may have a viable lawsuit seeking damages for your injuries, contact Cohen & Riechelson at our law office in Trenton to speak with an attorney on our staff.
 We encourage you to contact us anytime at (609) 528-2596 for a free review of your case and a discussion of the legal avenues that may be available to you.

 Statistics on Teen Drivers Taking to the Roads During Summer

 The American Automobile Association (AAA), which conducts numerous studies and publishes annual reports on driving and crashes, has declared Memorial Day weekend to Labor Day as the “100 deadliest driving days for teen drivers.”